-Postgraduate research in Modern Languages
+Postgraduate research in Modern Languages and Cultures

 Our research, and research supervision, ranges across a wide variety of disciplines including European Literature and Culture, Film, Linguistics, Medieval Studies, Gender Studies, and Translation, and reaches across time from the medieval to the contemporary.